 TGbc editor: Please modify the following paragraph in this subclause as shown below:

 The Frame Signature field when present in the frame shall carry the signature for the contents of the eBCS UL frame Action field except for the field itself.
-The contents of the field provide protection against any attack that attempts to tamper the content of the frame.
+The contents of this field provides protection against any attack that attempts to tamper the content of the frame.
+Also see 12.bc.2.5 (Signature of the eBCS UL frame) and 12.bc.2.2 (Authentication of an eBCS UL frame).